shwwwa/bevy_window_utils/ReadMe.md

 # Bevy Window Utils

-A simple crate with utilities such as setting the window icon and taskbar progress indicator (currently only on windows).
+A simple crate with utilities such as setting the window icon and taskbar progress indicator.
+Works perfectly without issues on linux and windows. (macOS?)
+Has only needed bevy dependencies.
+Supports embedded assets. (bevy-embedded-assets)

-Compatible with Bevy 0.15.3
+Compatible with Bevy 0.15.3 (as of 0.15.4)

-Modyfing taskbar progress indicator is only supported on windows and requires the `taskbar` feature
+Modyfing taskbar progress indicator is only supported on windows and requires the `taskbar` feature.

 Example usage:
 ```rs